 There are many services and options available for you to use that can not only help save you money on cable but might even help eliminate it completely.
 While you’ll find several options below, I would not recommend using all of them.
 Doing so could result in paying more and not really lowering your cable bill.

-HOW TO WATCH SPORTS & TV WITHOUT CABLE
+HOW TO WATCH TV WITHOUT CABLE OR SATTELITE

 Before you decide to cut cable completely, there are a couple of things you need to know.
 These services are streamed over the Internet.
 That means you must have a strong internet connection and that you’ll also need the proper equipment on your TV.

-Keep in mind that you will need to install all equipment on all TVs in your home.
+Keep in mind that you will need to install the equipment on each TV set in your home.

 WHAT TO KNOW BEFORE YOU CUT CABLE

-Before you decide to find the best alternative to satellite or cable tv, you need to make sure you are ready to do so.
+Before you decide to find an alternative to satellite or cable tv, you need to make sure you are ready to do so.
 Make sure you do the following before you decide to eliminate cable.

 Know your programming